AzAuth

 async function login(email, password) {

-const client = new AuthClient('<url of your website>')
+const client = new AuthClient('<url>')

 let result = await client.login(email, password)